kpradeep12/code-blogger/_posts/2019-01-20-generate-data-using-strategy-design-pattern.md

     }
 {% endhighlight %}

+Below is the output of this class.
+You will have different output because this is randomly generated data.

+{% highlight bash %}
+17888 57145 82321 37612 26707
+false false true false true
+c b C I I
+iDZhenT sGCMkZl OttVBZE BHuQhzi yCxRPgE
+1975-12-28 2015-12-20 1974-01-15 1994-10-14 2017-01-19
+{% endhighlight %}

 ### Conclusion
-Created a *Generator* interface and implemented it to generate test data.
+Created *Generator* interface and implemented it to generate test data.
 We used Strategy design pattern to implement this.
 Full code is available **[here](https://gist.github.com/kpradeep12/1afe32af14a4b309e0eb8c18d2de2e16)**.